Software RAID Status & Monitoring (Linux)

 For Linux Dedicated Servers

-You can check the status of a software RAID array with the command cat /proc/mdstat.
+You can read the status of the software RAID in the shell with the command cat /proc/mdstat.

 Please Note

-The following commands are exemplary and must be adapted accordingly!
+All commands shown below are examples and must be adapted accordingly!

-Below is an example of the output if both disks are present and correctly mounted:
+First, an example of a status message when both disks are present and mounted correctly:

 cat /proc/mdstat